-- A. Estimated Program Funding: Proposals must be limited to the amount of funds that correspond to the specific program stated.
+A. Estimated Program Funding: Proposals must be limited to the amount of funds that correspond to the specific program stated.
 Each of the allocations represents a planning estimate provided by the California Department of Aging and/or Federal Government and is subject to change.
 Funding is contingent upon the availability of federal funds.

-Additionally, one-time-only funding may become available for this project; however, one-timeonly funding is not guaranteed. - B. Ensuring Equity in Program Planning & Delivery: Programs, services, and activities must be very specific and explicit about the communities they are attempting to address.
+Additionally, one-time-only funding may become available for this project; however, one-time-only funding is not guaranteed.

+B. Ensuring Equity in Program Planning & Delivery: Programs, services, and activities must be very specific and explicit about the communities they are attempting to address.
 "Communities of color" or generic "diversity" language weakens and takes power away from the recommendation and the groups we aim to serve.
 To be explicit in terminology provides power to the group that has been systemically underrepresented or misrepresented.
-The strengths and assets of each community must be highlighted and used to below to make the power.